+• IST 465 - Political Risk Analysis (3)

-- IST 465 Political Risk Analysis (3)
+- POL 465 Political Risk Analysis (3)

 - or

-- GOV 465 Political Risk Analysis (3)

-- IST 487 Senior Seminar in International Studies (3) - other approved seminars
+- IST 487 Senior Seminar in International Studies (3)

+- or

+- other approved seminars

 Foreign Language Requirement (12 Credit Hours)

 Students are required to take 6 credit hours of Foreign Language 201 and 202, or the equivalent, in addition to Core requirements of Foreign Language 101 and 102.
 If they are exempt from all or part of the language requirement because of prior coursework or are bilingual, they still need to accumulate sufficient credit hours by taking major elective courses.